jdittrich/userNeedResearchBook/text/allURBook.md

 ## Asking open questions

 You may have noticed that the suggested questions from the previous section are not aiming for specific, short answers.
-This is in contrast to the way Outside of user research you want answers to be short and
+In other areas you may  want answers to be short and
 precise: »Are you a graphic designer?« »I am a Graphic Designer!« / »How much do you like your Job?
 Give a mark« »B!« / »Please name your Tools!« »InDesign, Photoshop«.